reasoncorp/bulky/README.md

 ## Views

 Bulky requires that you customize a form for making a bulk update.
-To get a quick start, provide an argument to the form generator provided.
+To get a quick start, provide the model you wish to update in bulk as an argument to the form generator provided.
 The generated form will require customization to fit your project's needs.

 ```ruby
   #app/views/bulky/updates/edit_account.html.erb